 Purpose Preparatory Academy (the "School") was incorporated February 7, 2012, as a Tennessee nonprofit corporation.
 Pursuant to Section 6(b)(1)(A) of the Tennessee Public Charter School Act of 2002 (the Act), the School has been approved as a public charter school.
 Pursuant to the Act, public charter schools are part of the state's public education program offering an alternative means within the public school system for accomplishing necessary outcomes of education.
 The School entered into a Charter School Agreement with the Metropolitan Board of Public Education of Nashville and Davidson County in June 2013 (with an effective date of July 2013), to operate a charter school in Nashville, Tennessee.
 The School began classes in August 2013 with a kindergarten class and has added an additional grade each year culminating with the addition of a fourth grade in the 2017-2018 fiscal year.
+In October 2021, the School's Charter School Agreement was amended to allow for the addition of a fifth grade beginning in the 2022-2023 school year.

 Per the School's charter agreement, enrollment in the School is open to any student within the Metropolitan Nashville Public Schools ("MNPS") System who would otherwise attend a school failing to make adequate yearly progress, as defined by the State Department of Education in compliance with the U.S. Department of Education guidelines.
-The School may only enroll students in kindergarten through fourth grade.
+The School may only enroll students in kindergarten through fifth grade.